Growing Cabbage

 Cabbage Care and Feeding

-Growing cabbage plants take a lot from your soil.
+Cabbage plants take a lot from your soil.
 The roots are thick and deep.
 If you are growing cabbage next to delicate plants, such as tomatoes, be sure that you give each enough room.

 If you neglect this step, your cabbage could easily starve the other crops adjoining it.
 This is especially problematic in square-foot garden arrangements and other methods of intensive planting.
 In this planting arrangement, only one cabbage crop should be placed in each planting bed.